 - Be on the lookout for hard lumps, masses, or nodules.
 Often cancerous lumps are painless, but pain can be a symptom of cancer as well as a number of other infections or conditions, so keep note of any discomfort.

 It's normal for one testicle to be a little larger than the other, and it's normal for your testicles and scrotum to look a bit different from those of your friends or male family members.
 The key is knowing what's normal for you, and keeping an eye out for any changes.
-If you notice pain, swelling, redness, lumps, cysts, or any abnormal changes while doing an exam, you should visit your health care provider right away.
+If you notice pain, swelling, redness, lumps, cysts, or any abnormal changes while doing an exam, visit your health care provider right away.
 Urologists are the type of health care provider who specialize in male genital health, however you can begin with your regular provider and get a referral to a urologist if necessary.
-Many abnormal changes could be signs of an infection (rather than cancer), which are also important to diagnose and treat.
+Many abnormal changes could be signs of an infection (rather than cancer), which are also good to diagnose and treat.

 If you need to brush up a little on male genital anatomy, check out the diagrams from MedlinePlus, or a health or anatomy book.
 Pretty soon you'll be able to teach a class on how to do a testicular self exam!Alice!